|What is the most important information I should know about RUXIENCE?|

 - are pregnant or plan to become pregnant.
 Talk to your healthcare provider about the risks to your unborn baby if you receive RUXIENCE during pregnancy.

-- Females who are able to become pregnant should use effective birth control (contraception) during treatment with RUXIENCE and for 12 months after the last dose of RUXIENCE.
+- Females who are able to become pregnant should use effective birth control (contraception) during treatment with RUXIENCE and for at least 12 months after the last dose of RUXIENCE.
 Talk to your healthcare provider about effective birth control.

 - Tell your healthcare provider right away if you become pregnant or think that you are pregnant during treatment with RUXIENCE.